thewtex/thesis/introduction/background_and_significance.rst

 Morphologically, the appearance of ulceration is also associated with plaque vulnerability [Groenholdt1999,Park1998]_.
 Ulceration is an irregularity in the surface of the plaque.
-In addition to inducing stress concentrations, ulcerations expose thrombogenic layers of the plaque and provide a surface for a thrombus to develop on.
+In addition to inducing stress concentrations, ulcerations expose thrombogenic layers of the plaque and provide a surface for thrombus to develop on.
 Another factor that can lead to increased plaque vulnerability is angiogenesis.
 Neoangiogensis refers to the formation of small blood vessels from the vasa vasorum that result from large and complex